 This board can be used to list and group all your tasks.
 You can add columns for deadlines or priorities or any other task details.

-To implement a custom workflow, first, identify the steps in your workflow.
+To implement a custom workflow, first, identify the steps in your workflow and add a column for each.

 These steps could be just “To-do”, “Working On”, and “Done”, or they could be a complex workflow with many steps — it’s all up to you.

-To boost collaboration, you can add comments to task cards so team members can talk in context.
+Comments can also be added to task cards so team members can talk in context.

 Once you’ve added your columns and cards, it’s time to manage them.